coder/docs/admin/workspace-management/cvms.md

 caching.
 This feature requires
 [the `shiftfs` kernel](https://github.com/linuxkit/linuxkit/tree/master/projects/shiftfs)
-to be present on the node; if desired, you can have Coder auto-load this module.
+to be present on the node.
+Some distributions such as Ubuntu include `shiftfs` as part of their kernel.
+If you are unsure if `shiftfs` is present on your nodes you can run `modinfo shiftfs`.
+If no output is returned then you do not have `shiftfs` installed.
+If you do not wish to install `shiftfs` yourself then you can have Coder automatically install the module for you.
+It is important that you do not have secure boot enabled if you want Coder to install `shiftfs`.

 ![Cached CVMs](../../assets/admin/cached-cvms.png)